 The Interior Life – Part 5: The Conscience (Holy Trinity; Madison, MS)

 As an example of “conscience in the Inner Life”, King David was a righteous man that gave God credit for all His successes; but David, like us, was a sinner.
 He lusted after the beautiful wife of one of his generals.
 After David got the general’s wife pregnant, David’s sins, like most of ours, cascaded into the murder of his general to protect his secret affair with the general’s wife.
 Subsequently, David’s conscience rose to the top of his Inner Self in Psalms 51.
-While David confessed and repented of his sins to God; and David was forgiven by God, but the consequence of David’s sins was enormous – David’s family and kingdom were disrupted, his son, born of the adulterous affair, died.
+While David confessed and repented of his sins to God, David was forgiven by God; but the consequence of David’s sins was enormous – David’s family and kingdom were disrupted; and his son, born of the adulterous affair, died.